Creating Your PMP® Study Plan - The Complete Guide

 Therefore, it should not come as a surprise that what works in higher education is also one of the Best Practices for passing the exam: Study with a group, or have a study partner that can help "push" to dig deeper and try harder, as well as to provide support when the challenge seems overwhelming, or to share in your successes as learning mile stones are achieved on your journey to your certification.

 Your co-workers or colleagues at your local PMI® Chapter are a great place to develop a local exam study group.
 In today's day and age, however, it is almost easier to find your study partner online.
 One of my students posted a 'looking for a study partner' message in our forums and received almost 100 responses!

 Earning your certificate is a significant achievement, so increase your ability to pass the exam by enlisting others to help you help yourself.

 PMP Study Notes that Really Make a Difference

 There are as many philosophies on how and what types of note taking is “best” when studying as there are subjects to study.

-However, one methodology has proven very successful for exam candidates – being able to replicate a "data dump" of important facts, concepts, and formulas in the roughly 15 minutes allotted prior to the beginning of the exam.
+However, one methodology has proven very successful for exam candidates – being able to replicate a "data dump" of important facts, concepts, and formulas in the first few minutes after your exam has officially started.
 More specifically, being able to recall from memory and produce: